den-materials/php-wordpress/README.md

 - `page.php`: template for a single HTML page - generally, this is just a generic wrapper that imports the page HTML into it
 - `footer.php`: everything from `</body>` to `</html>`.
 Useful for adding in scripts that will be included on every page, or copyright information.

-As previously stated, the inclusion of and fucntion for these pages vary from template to template.
+As previously stated, the inclusion of, and function for, these pages vary from template to template.
 You'll want to read any documentation provided in order to fully grasp how your template works.

 #### Calling Partials